swisnl/jQuery-contextMenu/documentation/docs.md

 ---- | ----
-`events.show` | Called before show of the contextmenu `events.hide` | Called before hide of the contextmenu
+`events.show` | Called before show of the contextmenu `events.hide` | Called before hide of the contextmenu `events.activated` | Called after activation of the contextmenu

 #### Example
 ```javascript